East Wing: Reactions

 The demolition of the East Wing drew criticism from politicians, historians, and White House alumni.
-Senate minority leader Chuck Schumer called the demolition a "vanity project", California governor Gavin Newsom compared the demolition to the perception of Trump's policies as "ripping apart the constitution," while senator Elizabeth Warren criticized Trump for ignoring increasing living costs.
+Senate minority leader Chuck Schumer called the demolition a "vanity project", California governor Gavin Newsom compared the demolition to the perception of Trump's policies as "ripping apart the Constitution," while senator Elizabeth Warren criticized Trump for ignoring increasing living costs.
 Former White House official Elaine Kamarck condemned the demolition as "an abomination".

 ACECO, the company in charge of the demolition, received many negative reviews.
 It took down its website and Instagram page.

-In a Fox News interview on October 21, Press Secretary Karoline Leavitt qualified the criticism of the demolition as "fake outrage".
+In a Fox News interview on October 21, Press Secretary Karoline Leavitt characterized the criticism of the demolition as "fake outrage".
 At the suggestion of Jesse Watters, she attributed Democrats' attitude to "jealousy".
 She noted that state visits to the White House required outdoor, temporary encampments, which she claimed to be undignified.
 She noted that President Obama, for instance, hosted state dinners there for India, in 2009, and for Italy, in 2016.

 A YouGov poll released on October 22 showed that the majority of polled Americans disapproved of the decision to demolish the East Wing, with 53% disapproving and only 24% approving.
-At least one lawsuit attempted to stop the demolition.
+At least one lawsuit attempted to stop the demolition, with the National Trust for Historic Preservation suing the Trump administration for unlawful demolition.
+The National Trust accepted public comments on the proposed ballroom through the United States Commission of Fine Arts (CFA) until February 18 and the National Capital Planning Commission (NCPC) until March 4.
+In their lawsuit, the National Trust argued that the White House did not get the required permissions before the East Wing was demolished and should have filed plans with the NCPC before starting.